Title: Only You Can Save Me

 'You must have some idea.
 Is it something you've talked about?
 Have you-'

 'No offence but I don't want to be here and you don't care as long as you get paid,' I blurted out, beginning to feel annoyed and wound up.
 'So could we just cut the bullshit?'

-'Kurt you're free to leave anytime you wish,' Blaine said, gesturing to the door with his hand.
+'Kurt you're free to leave anytime you wish,' Blaine said calmly.
 The offer was tempting, very tempting, but I couldn't leave.

 'What, and give my Dad another reason to be on my case?
 No thanks.'